-Marcel Safier was born in Southport, Queensland on Australia’s Gold Coast and he developed an early interest in photography through using his mother’s Kodak Bob Brownie, although he quickly progressed to a Minolta SR2 SLR camera and then to the Canon system.
-At 15 his interest in old photographs was stimulated by delving through his mother’s old photographs, then receiving a gift of his old Scottish family’s photographs from a relative.
+Marcel Safier was born in Southport, Queensland on Australia’s Gold Coast.
+He developed an early interest in photography through using his mother’s Kodak Box Brownie, although he quickly progressed to a Minolta SR2 SLR camera, a Minolta SRT 101B and then to the Canon SLR system.
+At 15 his interest in old photographs was stimulated by delving through his mother’s and aunt’s old photographs, then receiving a gift of his old Scottish family’s photographs from a relative.
 It was a cabinet photo amongst those that most drew his attention.
 A year later he acquired some old photos from an antique shop and he has collected them ever since.
-Parallel to this he has avidly researched his Scottish and English ancestry.
+Parallel to this he has avidly researched his Scottish, English, Welsh, Irish and Polish ancestry.

-Friendships with fellow collectors and researchers Sandy Barrie, Warwick Reeder and Robert (Bob) Noye (now deceased) greatly increased his enthusiasm and knowledge.
-Marcel’s collection has grown to over 25,000 photographs and is particularly strong in Australian carte de visite images, his first love amongst his extensive collection that also includes many postcards and glass plate cameras and camera literature.
+Friendships particularly with fellow Australian collectors and researchers Sandy Barrie, Warwick Reeder (RIP) and Robert (Bob) Noye (RIP) greatly increased his enthusiasm and knowledge.
+Marcel’s collection has grown to over 50,000 photographs and is particularly strong in Australian carte de visite and cabinet photos, his first love amongst his extensive collection that also includes tintypes, ambrotypes, daguerreotypes, stereoviews, postcards, glass plate cameras and camera literature.
 He also has an extensive reference library on photographic history.

-Marcel can be contacted by email email@example.com and is always happy to hear from the descendants of 19th century Australian, New Zealand and Pacific photographers and some of his websites can be accessed via http://members.ozemail.com.au/~msafier and is active in many Facebook photohistory related forums.
+Marcel can be contacted by email at email@example.com and is always happy to hear from the descendants of 19th century and early 20th century Australian, New Zealand and Pacific photographers.
+He has a website at http://members.ozemail.com.au/~msafier and is active in many Facebook photohistory related forums.